About NRHS – A School of Educational Innovation

 What is Design Lab?

 Inspired by the Buck Institute for Education, New Tech Network, and Digital Promise, Honors Design Lab I will allow students to work on projects over an extended period of time that engage them in solving a real-world problems or answering complex questions.

 Students will move through the design thinking process to develop prototypes and test solutions based on their empathetic observations and research.
 Students will utilize off-campus experiences, expert and community adult engagement, and maker lab access to connect projects to both their community and the core content classes.
 Students will demonstrate their knowledge and skills by developing a public product or presentation for a real audience.

 As a result, students will develop deep content knowledge as well as critical thinking, creativity, and both collaboration and communication skills in the context of doing an authentic, meaningful projects.
 Students will take ownership over their own learning, developing a growth mindset through effort, practice, and challenge.
 They will learn how to learn and monitor their progress to be successful on tasks, school, and life.

-Honors Design Lab I is a semester course, intended to be taught in collaboration with a CTE course of complementary scope (project management, career management).
+Honors Design Lab 1 and 2 are year-long courses, intended to be taught in collaboration with a CTE course of complementary scope (Entrepreneurship 1 and 2).
 See the full course description here.